 And as a vital component in our pay-as-you-go Capital Improvements Program, the County frequently uses part of the fund balance to pay for large one-time capital non-operating expenditures, including capital projects, rather than incur long-term debt.
-One approach started in FY 2008 is to close projects that have been already completed or that are no longer necessary.
-Any available funds from these projects are transferred back to the fund balance of the originating fund.
+One approach started in FY 2008 as the economic decline of the great recession started is to close projects that have been already completed or that are no longer necessary.
+Any available funds from these projects are either transferred back to the fund balance of the originating fund or to project contingency accounts.
 These monies then become available to fund future projects.